kirollosbo/Bachelors-thesis-excel-code-and-graphs-/README.md

-Bachelors-thesis-excel-code-and-graphs-
+Bachelors-thesis-excel-code-and-graphs

-Project Title  This repository contains the data and code used for the analysis presented in the report.
+This repository contains the data and code used for the analysis presented in the report.
 Contents
   Excel files with raw and processed data
   Pythonscripts used for data analysis and generating figures